Call for an end to 'strait jacket' of GP boundaries

 "And the most significant issue arises in a loss of continuity of care when patients become unwell.

-"If they need home visits, that's something you just won't get if you're not easily linked in with the locality."'Complicated and expensive'
+"If they need home visits, that's something you just won't get if you're not easily linked in with the locality."

 The British Medical Association (BMA) says there are cheaper and simpler ways of making the system easier for patients, than a wholesale abolition of practice boundaries.